Defining the role of a bond trustee or paying agent

 UMB has been providing corporate trust services for 75 years.
 Under the TIA, we have expanded our national recognized trustee and agency services to the corporate and municipal marketplaces.
 When we started 75 years ago, there were hundreds of banks that had corporate trust departments.
 Over the past several decades, the industry has become more specialized and highly skilled, and fewer banks now have the required expertise in this space.
 UMB, on the other hand, has committed more to provide these institutional services.
 Our expertise has grown in recent years to include specialty trust and asset backed securities (ABS) services, including our recent appointment as an approved Global Aircraft Trading System (GATS) trustee, a new platform from the Aviation Working Group that facilitates the secure trading and financing of aircraft equipment.

 UMB is a nationally recognized and ranked provider of bond trustee and agency services to the corporate and municipal marketplaces.
-Visit umb.com to learn how we can support your organization’s trust and escrow needs, or contact us to be connected with a corporate trust team member.
+Visit umb.com to learn about our distressed debt and workout solutions, how we can support your organization’s trust and escrow needs, or to contact us and get connected with a corporate trust team member.

 When you click links marked with the “‡” symbol, you will leave UMB’s website and go to websites that are not controlled by or affiliated with UMB.
 We have provided these links for your convenience.
 However, we do not endorse or guarantee any products or services you may view on other sites.
 Other websites may not follow the same privacy policies and security procedures that UMB does, so please review their policies and procedures carefully.